 The bird sanctuary is home to over 15,000 shorebirds for up to six months each year.
 They fly in from breeding grounds in China, Siberia and East Asia.
 By expanding the habitat available to these birds, the project will strengthen global conservation efforts along one of the world’s three great migratory bird flight paths.

-Works may include pest plant and animal control and revegetation to accelerate plant growth.
 The biodiversity and associated carbon gains will be monitored over the project period to demonstrate that wetland restoration has win-win outcomes for people and nature.